congregational care and health ministries

 Members bring Christ's welcome and hospitality to a grieving family and their guests who have come to celebrate the life of a loved one.
 This includes set-up, serving and cleaning up of a catered meal.

 Grief is a common reaction to any kind of loss.
 Church staff and gifted member volunteers are part of a grief program that provides mailings, phone calls, food, and visits during the first year following a significant loss.
 Care is individualized for the person(s) and circumstances as the church accompanies the member with the steadfast presence and peace of a God who unites those He loves on the journey of loss.

-Homebound members who cannot actively participate in the worship life at Gloria Dei receive weekly mailings with a devotional and the latest bulletin from the weekend.
+Homebound members who cannot actively participate in the worship life at Gloria Dei receive weekly mailings with a devotional and the recent Friday Followings post from Pastoral Staff.

 A service of Hope and remembrance is offered during Advent for those who for those experiencing a loss or grief during the holiday season.
 Healing services are also offered in the spring and the fall during a Saturday evening service.

 Elizabeth Ministry is an outreach to women in special times of motherhood.
 Following the example of Mary and Elizabeth (Luke 1:39-45), Elizabeth Ministers affirm, support, encourage, and assist women in response to their needs, their joys, and their sorrows during the years of childbirth, adoption, miscarriage, infertility, or loss of a child.